 The Department of Health and Sport Sciences offers programs for a minor in four areas: Community Health, Exercise Science, School Health Education, and Sport Administration.
 A grade point average of 2.50 is required in the coursework for the minor.
-Please note that only one "D" will be allowed in the minor courses.
+Please note that only one "D" will be allowed in the minor courses for Community Health, Exercise Science, and School Health Education.
+No "D" 's will be accepted in the Sport Administration minor.